-Those of us with long haired kitties know how hard it can be to keep them mat free, even with daily brushing.
-And, once they have a mat, getting it out can be difficult and painful.
-Here are some tips to getting those mats out.
+Those of us with long-haired kitties know how hard it can be to keep them mat free, even with daily brushing.
+And, once they have a mat, getting it out can be difficult and painful – for both of you!
+Here are some tips for getting those mats out.

 #1 -Baby Powder